Architecture

 │ • Private claim_payment execution │

-│ • Recipient list never exposed │
+│ • Recipient mapping stays off-chain │

 │ • Batch processing │